aces/Loris-MRI/docs/scripts_md/MRI.md

 otherwise, find the site alias in whatever field (usually `patient_name` or `patient_id`) is provided, and return the `MRI_alias` and `CenterID`.

+INPUTS:
+  - $patientName: patient name
-INPUTS: patient name, database handle reference
+  - $dbhr       : database handle reference

 RETURNS: a two element array:
   - first is the MRI alias of the PSC or "UNKN"
-  - second is the centerID or 0
+  - second is the `CenterID` or 0

 ### compute\_hash($file\_ref)

-Semi-intelligently generates a hash (MD5 digest) for the NeuroDB::File object referenced by `$file_ref`.
+Semi-intelligently generates a hash (MD5 digest) for the `NeuroDB::File` object referenced by `$file_ref`.

-INPUT: file hashref
+INPUT: file hash ref

 RETURNS: the generated MD5 hash

 ### is\_unique\_hash($file\_ref)

-Determines if the file is unique using the hash (MD5 digest) from the NeuroDB::File object referenced by `$file_ref`.
+Determines if the file is unique using the hash (MD5 digest) from the `NeuroDB::File` object referenced by `$file_ref`.

 INPUT: file hashref